Geomon-Joshy/IAAR/README.md

 # IA
 Basic design of a new class of highly robots that I plan to build
 ## AIM
-<br> To design a anlogue based robots which provides huge advantage over conventional robots in terms of agility and easeness of calibration
+To design  anlogue based robots which provides huge advantage over conventional robots in terms of agility and easeness of calibration
+## CONCEPT
+My Idea is to combine ancient mechanics with modern precision to create a robot that would gives added advantage in terms agility.
+The idea is simple : We use a compination of